 “Condos are best fit for working professionals looking for smaller spaces and convenience of the amenities that might be present in the building, young couples buying their first place, and retired couples that are looking to downsize,” Hass says.

 On the other hand, single-family homes offer perks like increased square footage — both inside and outside of the home — as well as more freedom to do what you want with the property.
-This also can mean higher costs and a less central location, but for some people, the trade-off is worth it.
+This can mean higher costs and a less central location, but for some people, the trade-offs are worth it.

 “I would recommend a single-family home for those clients who have young families and/or love the freedom of having their own space and backyard,” Isaacs says.
 “While there is more upkeep, there is something to be said for having the space to entertain, and personalizing your backyard.”